Vision Zero Canada in the Media

 Conferences and Workshops

-Each year many thousands of people die on Canada’s roads, and far greater numbers are seriously injured.
-Vision Zero Canada recognizes that this carnage is preventable, and campaigns for the elimination of traffic violence for all road users including drivers, passengers, pedestrians and cyclists.
+Each year ~1900 people die on Canada’s roads, and ~153,000 are injured (9,500 people seriously injured).
+Vision Zero Canada recognizes that this carnage is predictable and preventable, and campaigns for the elimination of harm to any road users including drivers, passengers, pedestrians and cyclists.

 The Vision Zero approach is rooted in sound principles, including the premises that safe independent mobility is a natural right, and that no loss of life is acceptable.
 Emulating countries that are leading the way in the reduction of traffic violence, Vision Zero Canada promotes results-driven policies and practices, with a strong focus on public investment in failsafe design.